top of page

 19 June: 12:40 - 13:00 & 20 June: 12:15 - 12:40

-Pitch session: Startups from Bizkaia ecosystem
+Pitch session: Startups from the Basque Country ecosystem

 These sessions will bring together a selection of emerging startups that are developing solutions in sectors such as clean energy, sustainable mobility, circular economy and marine technologies.